haidang17-IA/top10-owasp-blog/_posts/2025-07-10-Broken-Authentication.md

-Here are eight best practices to prevent authentication-based vulnerabilities and keep critical information safe.
+Here are eight best practices to prevent authentication-based vulnerabilities and keep critical information safe:

-* \*\* 1.Implement a reliable brute-force protection system: \*\* Brute-force attacks can be prevented by enforcing account lockouts, rate limiting
+\- \*\*1.
+Implement a reliable brute-force protection system:\*\* Brute-force attacks can be prevented by enforcing account lockouts, rate limiting

-* \*\* 2.Enforce a secure password policy: \*\* Do this by creating a password checker that tells users how strong their passwords are in real-time.
+\- \*\*2.
+Enforce a secure password policy:\*\* Create a password checker that tells users how strong their passwords are in real-time

-* \*\* 3.Modify cookie headers:\*\*  Modifying cookie headers protects them against malicious attacks.
-Using the HttpOnly and SameSite tags when setting cookie headers prevents them from XSS and CSRF attacks, respectively.
+\- \*\*3.
+Modify cookie headers:\*\* Use `HttpOnly` and `SameSite` tags when setting cookies to protect against XSS and CSRF

-* \*\* 4.Check Your Verification Code Carefully :\*\* Think about all the places your code checks for permissions or user status.
-Double-checking this logic is one of the best ways to catch security holes before an attacker does.
+\- \*\*4.
+Check your verification code logic carefully:\*\* Audit all permission checks in your code to prevent privilege escalation

-* \*\* 5.Implement Multi-Factor Authentication Correctly:\*\* Adding multi-factor authentication (MFA) is a great step up from just using passwords.
-However, it's only effective if done right.
-Make sure the implementation is solid and that the verification codes it generates are secure and truly random.
-A poorly built MFA system can offer a false sense of security.
+\- \*\*5.
+Implement Multi-Factor Authentication Correctly:\*\* Ensure 2FA codes are secure, random, and can't be reused or bypassed

 \## Conclusion

 Authentication vulnerabilities — whether related to website or application security or infrastructure access — are critical cybersecurity issues you can identify and prevent.